avesselinov/bioinformatics-portfolio/README.md

 # Alexandra Vesselinov - Bioinformatics Portfolio

 This repository contains **sample code and workflows** that demonstrate my skills in **bioinformatics, data science, and computational biology**.
-These examples reflect the type of work I’ve done through research internships, coursework, and independent projects.
+These examples reflect the type of work I’ve done through research-based coursework and independent projects.

 ---